Jpark27614/Engineering_4_Notebook/README.md

 ### Code
 [code](https://github.com/Jpark27614/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Part_1)

-*help and part of the code from [Mason Divers](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Pt1_Storage.py) I used large portions of [Mason Divers](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Pt1_Storage.py)'s work in this assignment.
+*help and part of the code from [Mason Divers](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Pt1_Storage.py) (own commenting) I used large portions of [Mason Divers](https://github.com/MasonD552/Engineering_4_Notebook/blob/main/raspberry-pi/Data_Pt1_Storage.py)'s work in this assignment.
 Here is a link to their notebook.*

 ### Reflection
+This assignment was pretty difficult for me but was very informative about data and code mode as well as storage.
+I needed Mason's help for this assignment and I used a chunk of his code.
+For this assignment, we need to use data mode which I had trouble figuring out.
+On the board, you need a wire to connect GP0 and GND and when these are connected it is in data mode and you write it with the lines "write_pin =digitalio.DigitalInOut(board.GP0)" "write_pin.direction = digitalio.Direction.INPUT" and "write_pin.pull = digitalio.Pull.UP" which define the pin.
+You also have to define the tilt threshold which checks if it is tilted or not with the lines "z_acceleration = acceleration" and "return z_acceleration < -tilt_threshold".
+Next before the while true you need "with open("/data.csv", "a") as datalog:" this means that you need to be in data mode and if you are in code mode it won't work.
+After the code for the previous assignment of printing to the terminal you need the line "data_string = f"{time_elapsed:.2f},{x_acceleration:.3f},{y_acceleration:.3f},{z_acceleration:.3f},{tilt}\n" which sets the data string to the different accelerations.
+Next you need " datalog.write(data_string)" which stores the data to the datalog and you need the line "datalog.flush()" which ensures the data is saved.

 &nbsp;